What should I expect my first appointment to look like?

 - Changing old behavior patterns and developing new ones

 - Discovering new ways to solve problems in your family or marriage

 For more information on the benefits of psychodynamic psychotherapy I recommend the following article by Jonathan Shedler:

 Yes.
 Therapy sessions are confidential.
 Successful therapy requires a high degree of trust with very sensitive subject matter that is usually not discussed anywhere but the therapist’s office.
 The privacy of behavioral health records is protected by law.
 Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team, but by law I cannot release this information without obtaining your written permission.

 There are circumstances in which I am obligated by law to disclose information, such as when the safety of a client or other is at risk.

-As a licensed social worker, I follow the professional ethical standards of the National Association of Social Works, the Code of Conduct established by the Texas State Board of Social Work Examiners and HIPPA.
+As a licensed social worker, I follow the professional ethical standards of the National Association of Social Works, the Code of Conduct established by the Colorado State Board of Social Work Examiners and HIPPA.

 What if medication is needed?

-If we begin treatment and we determine that medication might be helpful, I can refer you to a psychiatrist.
+If we begin treatment and we determine that medication might be helpful, I can refer you to a psychiatrist or family practice physician.
 Working with your doctor, you can determine what’s best for you.
 Sometimes, a combination of medication and therapy is the right course of action and your physician and I can work together to coordinate your care.
 It is, however, well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of distress and the behavior patterns that curb progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.